 The White House, located at 431 South Jefferson Street, provides space for the Office of Advancement and houses the Georgia Military College Foundation.

 The Engineering Building

-The Engineering Building located on the corner of Greene and Elbert Street houses the Engineering Department for GMC and also serves as the college shipping and receiving center.
+The Engineering Building located on the corner of Greene and Elbert Street houses the Engineering Department for GMC.